parijatmishra/parijatmishra.github.io/_drafts/on-metrics.md

 For clarity, I will be using some terms with the following meanings:

- * A **metric** is a numerical measurement of some aspect of work.
+ * A **metric** is a numerical measurement of some data, and for the purposes of this article, data on some aspect of work and performance of people.
 By itself, it is devoid of a judgment of value.
 For e.g., let's consider a software development team that is practicing an agile development methodology called Scrum.
 Scrum teams measure their work in terms of *story points*.
    During a fixed time-internal, called *sprint*, the team attempts to do as much work as possible without compromising quality.
 The amount of work done, measured in story points completed per sprint, is called *sprint velocity*.
    Let's say that a team finds average sprint velocity was 40 story points last month.
 By itself, this metric is neither good nor bad.
 It just tells the state of affairs.
  * A **target** is some value for a metric that is considered good.
 Let's say our software development team feels they could do more work.
 They set themselves a target to raise their sprint velocity from 40 to 45 story